qutech/qtune/README.md

 error, which is interpreted as the variance of the evaluation.

 #Proposed Measurement and Evaluation Structure
-The implementation of a physical backend, as contained in the qtune package, should be regarded as proposal.
+The implementation of a physical back-end, as contained in the qtune package, should be regarded as proposal.

 The **Experiment** provides the function *measure*(**Measurement**), which receives an instance of the **Measurement** class and returns the raw data.